 Already have coffee stains that you wish you could get rid of?
 Paying a visit to your dentist might just do the trick!
 By scheduling a simple check-up, you will receive a thorough teeth cleaning as well as an oral health exam.
 This can help to remove some of the stains and tartar buildup from the surface of your teeth, so you can leave with a healthier, more beautiful smile!

-To brighten your smile, call Meadows Dental Care in Palatine today to schedule your next dental check-up!
+To illuminate your smile with confidence, take action now – call Meadows Dental Care, your trusted Palatine dentist, today to schedule your next dental check-up!
+Your vibrant smile is just a call away.